Superpositions of bright and dark solitons supporting the creation of balanced gain and loss optical potentials: Balanced gain-and-loss optical potentials

+To complete our program notice that, using $\vartheta_x = -\vartheta \widetilde\vartheta$, the potential (\ref{mipot}) acquires the profile (\ref{pot1}) in natural form.
+Taking full advantage of such a property let us rewrite (\ref{mipot}) as follows \be V (x)= - \vartheta^2 + i \vartheta \widetilde\vartheta = -\vert \Theta (x;z) \vert^2 + i \Theta(x;z) \widetilde\Theta^*(x;z). \ee That is, the real part of the potential (\ref{mipot}) is defined by the bright soliton intensity (with no dependence on $z$), while the imaginary part results from the product of the bright and dark solitons, the latter is such that the $z$-dependence of the factors is cancelled.
+The nonlinearity $\vert \Theta (x;z) \vert^2$ provided by the real part of the potential increases with the intensity of the propagating wave and induces self-focusing.
+The effect of the imaginary part of the potential on the signal is also proportional to the intensity but it is modulated by the sign of the $\sinh(\kappa x)$ function.
+The latter produces a balanced gain-and-loss profile in the signal intensity overall the $x$-axis.

-Potential (\ref{lab2}) may be classified in the Scarf I-hyperbolic type (in notation of \cite{Lev00}, Table~1, use $\alpha= \pm \frac32$, $\beta= \pm \frac12 $).
-This is a family member of PT-invariant potentials studied in \cite{Ahm01} to show that non-Hermitian Hamiltonians have both real and complex discrete spectrum, and fully analytically.
-The model includes different global factors for $V_R$ and $V_I$ and investigates whether the eigenvalues are real or complex in terms of such parameters.
-It is conjectured that ``when the real part of the PT-invariant potential is stronger than its imaginary part, the eigenspectrum will be real, and they will be mixed (real and complex) otherwise'' \cite{Ahm01}.
+At the present state one would wonder about the possibility of finding complex eigenvalues associated to potential (\ref{pt1}), equivalently (\ref{mipot}).
+In this respect we would like to emphasize that such potential is a family member of the parity-time-invariant potentials already studied in \cite{Ahm01} to show that non-Hermitian Hamiltonians have both real and complex discrete spectrum.
+The model discussed in \cite{Ahm01} includes different global factors for $V_R$ and $V_I$, and investigates whether the eigenvalues are real or complex in terms of such parameters.
+There, it is conjectured that ``when the real part of the parity-time-invariant potential is stronger than its imaginary part, the eigenspectrum will be real, and they will be mixed (real and complex) otherwise''.
 As our model considers the same global factor for $V_R$ and $V_I$, namely $\kappa^2$, the above conjecture is automatically verified (see Fig.~\ref{Fig4}), so that no complex eigenvalues are expected.
-Interestingly, potential (\ref{lab2}) has been implemented, with the global factors modified as in \cite{Ahm01}, as the external field in the GPE \cite{Mus08}.
-When $V_I$ is weighted by a factor $1/2$, it is found an exact solution for $\epsilon =0.98$ which acquires the analytic form given in Eq.~(\ref{ground}).
-Besides, the existence and stability of solitons in these potentials, with self-focusing and self-defocusing nonlinear cases, has been recently investigated in e.g. \cite{Mid14,Tso14,Che14}.
-The above results open the possibility of scaling our model to the more general case where the global factors of $V_R$ and $V_I$ are different.